ZumTheZazaKing/HTML-Loading-Screen-1/README.md

 # HTML-Loading-Screen-1
-A loading screen for games o anything else you can think off
+A loading screen for games or anything else you can think off

 You're welcome to download and edit the code to your liking.